-- (a) Variances shall only be issued upon:

-- 1. a showing of good and sufficient cause;

-- 2. a determination that failure to grant the Variance would result in exceptional hardship; and

-- 3. a determination that the granting of a Variance will not result in increased flood heights (unless the requirements of Section 9-102 (e) are met), additional threats to public safety, extraordinary public expense, create nuisance, cause fraud on or victimization of the public, or conflict with other existing local laws or ordinances. - (b) The fact that the property could be utilized more profitably or conveniently with the Variance than without the Variance shall not be considered as grounds for granting the Variance.
+- (a) Variances shall only be issued upon: - 1.
+A showing of good and sufficient cause; - 2.
+A determination that failure to grant the variance would result in exceptional hardship; and - 3.
+A determination that the granting of a variance will not result in increased flood heights (unless the requirements of section 9-102 (e) are met), additional threats to public safety, extraordinary public expense, create nuisance, cause fraud on or victimization of the public, or conflict with other existing local laws or ordinances.

+(b) The fact that the property could be utilized more profitably or conveniently with the variance than without the variance shall not be considered as grounds for granting the variance.

-Section 9-88.
-Miscellaneous Conditions.
+Sec.
+9-88. - Miscellaneous conditions.

-- (a) In addition to consideration of the items in 9-85(a), if Dryland Access cannot be obtained, a Variance to the requirement for Dryland Access may be granted by the Board of Adjustment upon consideration of the following conditions: - 1. a determination that all possible alternatives have been investigated in an attempt to provide the safest access from a proposed Habitable Building to a dry public street. - 2. the existence of a site plan prepared by a Licensed Land Surveyor or Professional Engineers indicating that the proposed access to Habitable Buildings on the property poses the least risk from flooding. - (b) In addition to consideration of the items in 9-85(a), a Variance may be issued by the Board of Adjustment for solid waste disposal facilities, hazardous waste management facilities, salvage yards, and chemical storage facilities that are located in Special Flood Hazard Areas provided that all of the following criteria are met: - 1.
+- (a) In addition to consideration of the items in subsection 9-85(a), if dryland access cannot be obtained, a variance to the requirement for dryland access may be granted by the board of adjustment upon consideration of the following conditions: - 1.
+A determination that all possible alternatives have been investigated in an attempt to provide the safest access from a proposed habitable building to a dry public street. - 2.
+The existence of a site plan prepared by a licensed land surveyor or professional engineers indicating that the proposed access to habitable buildings on the property poses the least risk from flooding. - (b) In addition to consideration of the items in subsection 9-85(a), a variance may be issued by the board of adjustment for solid waste disposal facilities, hazardous waste management facilities, salvage yards, and chemical storage facilities that are located in special flood hazard areas provided that all of the following criteria are met: - 1.
 The use serves a critical need in the community. - 2.
-No feasible location exists for the use outside the Special Flood Hazard Areas. - 3.
-The Lowest Floor of any structure is elevated above the Flood Protection Elevation or is designed and sealed by a Professional Engineer or a Registered Architect to be watertight with walls substantially impermeable to the passage of water and with structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy. - 4.
-There will be no storage of materials or tanks which could flood within the Special Flood Hazard Area unless they are contained in a structure as defined in 3 above. - 5.
+No feasible location exists for the use outside the special flood hazard areas. - 3.
+The lowest floor of any structure is elevated above the flood protection elevation or is designed and sealed by a professional engineer or a registered architect to be watertight with walls substantially impermeable to the passage of water and with structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy. - 4.
+There will be no storage of materials or tanks which could flood within the special flood hazard area unless they are contained in a structure as defined in subsection 3 above. - 5.
 The use complies with all other applicable laws and regulations. - 6.
-The City of Charlotte has notified the Secretary of the North Carolina Department of Public Safety of its intention to grant a variance at least thirty (30) calendar days prior to granting the Variance.
+The city has notified the secretary of the state department of crime control and public safety of its intention to grant a variance at least 30 calendar days prior to granting the variance.

-Section 9-89.
-Notification and Recordkeeping.
+Sec.
+9-89. - Notification and recordkeeping.

-(a) Any applicant to whom a Variance from the FEMA Base Flood Elevation is granted shall be given written notice specifying the difference between the FEMA Base Flood Elevation and the elevation to which the structure is to be built and a written statement that the cost of flood insurance will be commensurate with the increased risk resulting from the reduced Lowest Floor elevation.
-Such notification shall be maintained with a record of all Variance actions.

-(b) The Floodplain Administrator shall maintain the records of all appeal actions and report any variances regarding FEMA minimum standards to the Federal Emergency Management Agency and the State of North Carolina upon request.
+- (a) Any applicant to whom a variance from the FEMA base flood elevation is granted shall be given written notice specifying the difference between the FEMA base flood elevation and the elevation to which the structure is to be built and a written statement that the cost of flood insurance will be commensurate with the increased risk resulting from the reduced lowest floor elevation.
+Such notification shall be maintained with a record of all variance actions. - (b) The floodplain administrator shall maintain the records of all appeal actions and report any variances regarding FEMA minimum standards to the Federal Emergency Management Agency and the state upon request.

-Section 9-90.
-Appeal from Board of Adjustment.
+Sec.
+9-90. - Appeal from board of adjustment.